Service Learning

 Service Hours are a graduation requirement for all Lake Orion High School students earning a diploma.

-- In Order to Walk at Graduation: All Service Hours, along with a completed reflection for each event, must be submitted through each student’s x2VOL account no later than the Friday after Spring Break of your senior year, which is April 4, 2025 for the 2024-25 school year.
-For 3rd quarter graduates, hours are due the Friday after Winter Break, which is February 21, 2025.
-For 2nd quarter graduates, hours are due before Holiday Break, December 13, 2024.
+- In Order to Walk at Graduation: All Service Hours, along with a completed reflection for each event, must be submitted in each student’s x2VOL account no later than the Friday after Spring Break of your senior year, which is April 10, 2026 for the 2025-26 school year.
+For 3rd quarter graduates, hours are due the Friday after Winter Break, which is February 20, 2026.
+For 2nd quarter graduates, hours are due before Holiday Break, December 12, 2025.

 Requirements for Graduation

-- Complete 20 service hours at approved locations or activities throughout your 4 years as a student at Lake Orion High School.
+- Complete 20 service hours at approved locations or activities throughout 4 years as a student at Lake Orion High School.
+Hours must be completed at a non-profit, 501C-3, or tax exempt organization.
+Organizations will be required to provide a copy of their tax exempt status to Lake Orion High School.

-- Submit activity information, contact information and a valid reflection for each volunteer experience through your x2VOL account within 30 days of completing the event.
+- Submit activity and contact information, with a valid reflection for each volunteer experience in the x2VOL account within 30 days of completing the event.

-- All hours must be verified by a supervisor or coordinator of the activity or event.
+- All hours must be verified by an adult supervisor or coordinator of the activity or event.

-- Hours will be applied to your account balance once your participation is verified
+- Hours will be applied to your account balance once participation is verified

 - A valid reflection must be written and approved.
-Reflections MUST include proper grammar, spelling and complete sentences.
-Reflections are normally 4-5 complete sentences.
-Include how you had the ability to impact the lives of others, as well as how your life may have been impacted.
-You may also include why you choose the opportunity, any skills that you used and/or gained through this experience or any additional information that you feel helps to explain your experience or the outcome of your time and effort..
+Reflections MUST include proper grammar, spelling and punctuation.
+Reflections are normally 4-5 complete sentences, including how you had the ability to impact the lives of others, as well as how your life may have been impacted.
+You may also include why you chose the opportunity, any skills that you used and/or gained through this experience or any additional information that you feel helps to explain your experience or the outcome of your time and effort..

 **Prorating of Service Hours: Students transferring to Lake Orion High School will have a prorated Service Learning requirement.
 Students must complete 5 hours for each year (or partial year) that they attend Lake Orion High School.